 Season-specific challenges:

-• Due to the rainy season, you will see leeches and poor visibility.
+- During the rainy season, you will see leeches and experience poor visibility.
 (Read Blog: ABC trek in June)

 Tips to Prevent Issues from Weather Conditions

-• Pack appropriate gear: Buy genuine waterproof jackets, trousers and shoes.
-This will enable you to manage the change in temperature easily by using a few various clothes.
+- Pack appropriate gear: Buy genuine waterproof jackets, trousers, and shoes.
+This will enable you to manage temperature changes easily by using different clothes.

-• Start Early: When departing on travel days, get up early to take advantage of the sunlight.
+- Start Early: When departing on travel days, get up early to make the most of the sunlight.
 This allows you to avoid being on the walkway in inclement weather.

-• Be flexible with your itinerary: Allow room for adjustments in the journey itinerary to the Annapurna Base Camp Trek.
+- Be flexible with your itinerary: Allow room for adjustments to your journey to the Annapurna Base Camp Trek.
 Changes may be necessary due to worsening conditions or longer rest intervals.

-• Know When to Turn Back: Safety should come first in every situation.
-However, if circumstances go overboard, you may need to improvise, such as seeking shelter.
-Don’t put aside your gut feeling; it may just save your life!
+- Know When to Turn Back: Safety should come first in every situation.
+However, if circumstances get out of hand, you may need to improvise, such as by seeking shelter.
+Don't put aside your gut feeling; it may just save your life!

 What to pack for unpredictable weather?